Alfred Harker: Fieldwork and research

 In 1895, Harker commenced employment with the Geological Survey of Great Britain on a part-time basis.
 Professor McKenny-Hughes had also worked with the Survey, but Harker's invitation came from the then Director General, Archibald Geikie.
 This was to assist in the mapping and determination of the igneous rocks of the Isle of Skye and the Small Isles.
 This association lasted until 1905.
 At this time, he also became a Member of the Scottish Mountaineering Club.

 Harker's active fieldwork programme also saw him collaborating with Professor John Edward Marr of the Department of Geology on the volcanic rocks of the Lake District in 1889.
 The Sedgwick Museum of Earth Sciences opened in 1904 and three years later, Harker published research on material he had prepared petrological rock slices of.
 He named the petrological samples brought back by Charles Darwin as the 'Beagle Collection of Rocks'.
+The collection of 42,000 rock specimens made by Harker forms the basis of the Sedgwick Museum's petrological collection, now comprising more than 150,000 hand specimens and thin sections which are known collectively as the Harker Collection.